turkus/live-premailer/README.md

 {% endraw %}
 ```

 You have to remember that live premailer script operates in path where is executed.
-So if you want to create premailed template you have to be in the console under the same path where your devs templates exists, so:
+So if you want to create premailed template you have to be in the console under the same path where your dev templates exists, so:

 ```
 myproject